Upper Texas Coast 6 Day Spring Migration Birding Tour

 We will travel down the bolivar peninsula to enjoy some beach birding, where we can see Black Tern, Wilson's Plover, Snowy Plover, American Avocet, American Oystercatcher, Reddish Egret, Scissor-tailed Flycatcher, White-tailed Kite, Nelson's Sparrow, Seaside Sparrow, and Clapper Rail.

-We will be sure to spend a morning at Anahuac NWR to see numerous marsh birds, including Purple Galinule, King Rail, American Bittern, Least Bittern, and Fulvous Whistling-duck.
+We will be sure to spend a morning at Anahuac NWR to see numerous marsh birds, including Purple Gallinule, King Rail, American Bittern, Least Bittern, and Fulvous Whistling-duck.

 And a trip to High Island is not complete without a visit to the Smith Oaks Rookery, where hundreds of Roseate Spoonbills, Snowy Egrets, Great Egrets, and Neotropic Cormorants gather to nest each year.